Wolf warrior diplomacy: Causes

-"Wolf warrior" began to see use as a buzzword during the COVID-19 pandemic.
-In Europe, leaders have expressed surprise at the Chinese using a diplomatic tone with them that they previously would only have used with small or weak countries, with the messaging shifting from a tone of collaboration to one of opposition.Peter Martin has noted that although "many Chinese diplomats are aware that the response to wolf warrior diplomacy has been very negative and actually damaged China’s interests in a wide range of cases...those who have misgivings need to keep their thoughts to themselves for now, or they will face political repercussions."
+In 2023, Bloomberg reporter Peter Martin asserted that although "many Chinese diplomats are aware that the response to wolf warrior diplomacy has been very negative and actually damaged China's interests in a wide range of cases...those who have misgivings need to keep their thoughts to themselves for now, or they will face political repercussions."
 Martin noted the trend "as during previous periods of assertive diplomacy from China, the primary audience is domestic politicians.
 Therefore, the reaction of foreigners and outsiders is not a top motivator for Chinese diplomats".